taext/gem/README.md

                              pubkey_file_path='/home/dd/Documents/pubkeys/')
    (rename or copy the file `gem` to `gem.py` before importing)

-Finally, **gem** can also take piped string input at the command-line

-    echo "Hello" | gem

 when called without arguments, **gem** takes input from the keyboard